-Awning/ Canopy SignA sign painted on, attached to, or constructed on the surface of an awning or canopy, providing weather protection beyond a roof eave, that may include letters, characters, graphics and numbers.
+Awning/ A sign painted on, attached to, or constructed on the surface of an awning or canopy, and numbers.

+Canopy providing weather protection beyond a roof eave, that may include letters, characters, Sign graphics located on the same lot.
+Also known as Pylon Sign or Monument Sign.

-Fascia Sign A sign displayed on a building face on a plane generally parallel to the face of a building.
+Fascia Sign A sign displayed on a building face on a plane generally parallel to the face of a by tenants to advertise within a multi-tenant building.